Introduction to SQL - 2 day course

 - Roles

-- The GRANT command
+- The GRANT command in SQL

-- The REVOKE command
+- The REVOKE command in SQL

-- Accessing another user’s objects
+- Accessing another user’s objects in SQL

 - Easier access with SYNONYM s